Great news for members: St. Charles Health system stays in-network. Learn more

 If you have limited income and resources, find out if you're eligible for one of these programs:

 • Extra Help: A Medicare program that helps pay your Medicare drug costs.
-Visit ssa.gov/medicare/part-d-extra-help to find out if you qualify and apply.
+Visit ssa.gov/medicare/part-d-extra-help to apply and find out if you qualify.
 You can also apply with your State Medical Assistance (Medicaid) office.
 Visit Medicare.gov/ExtraHelp to learn more.

 • Medicare Savings Programs: State-run programs that might help pay some or all of your Medicare premiums, deductibles, copayments, and coinsurance.
 Visit Medicare.gov/medicare-savings-programs to learn more.